 RAIN believes that access to education is the key to build resilience to poverty.
 RAIN partners with nomadic rural communities.
 Rain for the Sahel and Sahara partners with rural and nomadic desert people of West Africa to enable enduring livelihoods through access to education.

-The Sahara and Sahel region is famed for extreme climate and harsh conditions.
+The Sahara and Sahel are famed for extreme climate and harsh conditions.
 Food shortages are a constant threat; floods and drought common, one doesn't know what the next year, next month, or next day will bring.
-RAIN strives to introduce sustainable agriculture suited to arid conditions, build programs that provide consistent schooling and meals for children that families can count on, and encourage an interwoven support system that is there in times of scarcity.
+RAIN strives to introduce agriculture suited to arid conditions, build programs that educate and are self sustaining, and encourage resilient system, that are there in times of scarcity.

-All of RAIN's programs begin with community dialogue, and each one is headed by committees elected by the community.
+All of our programs begin with community dialogue, and each one is headed by committees elected by the community.
 Everyone participates - parents, teachers, children - digging wells, planting gardens, and supporting schools.
-These grassroots programs foster ownership and great investment in the programs to succeed.
+These grassroots programs foster ownership and investment in the programs to ensure success.

-RAIN believes in the right of indigenous nomadic people to preserve their traditional heritage, and our programs reflect these values - we find new ways for nomadic people to support their families while still anchored in their own unique culture.
+RAIN believes in the right of indigenous nomadic people to preserve their traditional heritage, and our programs reflect these values - we work together to find new ways to support their families while still anchored in their own unique culture.

-There are hundreds of nomadic peoples that are ready to partner with us asking for our help.
+There are hundreds of nomadic people ready to partner with us and asking for our help.
 RAIN chooses as our partner communities those that are among the poorest in Niger, West Africa who:

-From one person’s response to a great need, RAIN has grown to become an effective and trusted grassroots program organization.
-Our nine employees in Niger are Nigeriens.
-We are regarded as the prime organization in the nomadic regions that works consistently with the people to bring about sustainable change.
+From one person’s response to a great need, RAIN has grown to become an effective and trusted grassroots organization.
+We are regarded as the primary organization in nomadic regions of Niger that works consistently with the people to bring new opportunity.

 RAIN for the Sahel and Sahara is a nonprofit 501(c)3 working to make a lasting difference in Africa.